transduce/transduce/README.md

 ### Definitions

 ##### Input Source
 A source of values, normally a collection, `coll`.
 This library supports arrays, plain objects, strings, and anything that can be converted to iterators (see `iterator` function below).
-Input sources can also be push based, see `push` package below.
+Input sources can also be push based, see `async` package below.

 ##### Reducing Function
 A two arity function, `rf`, appropriate for passing to `reduce`.
 The first argument is the accumulator and the second argument is the iteration value.
 When using transducers, the accumulator is normally a collection, but it is not required.